sgb-io/fta/README.md

 # Documentation

-TypeWire is not yet published or distributed outside of the GitHub repo.
+FTA is not yet published or distributed outside of the GitHub repo.
 To use it, clone the project and run it via `cargo`, e.g:

 ```bash
 cargo run path/to/typescript/code.ts
 ```

+_More to follow_

+# Configuration

 _More to follow_